The building includes 72 parking spots and ground-level retail space with Starbucks and Massage Envy as tenants..

 Share your take on The Scott Residences

-If you’ve visited The Scott Residences, and are not a real estate agent, add your thoughts in a comment.
+If you’ve lived at or visited The Scott Residences, and are not a real estate agent, add your thoughts in a comment.
 Comments are moderated, and commercial messages are not allowed.